About

 Introduction

-I work on topics in history of economic thought and methodology of the 20th century.
+I work on the history of economic thought and methodology of the 20th century.
 I am particularly interested in understanding how the dual trend of fascination and repulsion vis-à-vis the rise of authoritarian European regimes contributed to shape some of the central intellectual debates of the interwar period.
 My areas of research concern German ordoliberalism (Walter Eucken, Wilhelm Röpke), French corporatism (François Perroux) as well as Georges Bataille's economic imagination.

 Additional affiliations